Gagarin23/CQRS-Solution-Templates/README.md

 When you create new solution select "More Template", then "Install template", then choose folder "RiderTemplate" from this repo.<br />
 And then press "Reload" button.<br />
 ![This is an image](https://i.ibb.co/dGdH2Xk/Screenshot-3.png)

-# Notes

-Logger is commented by default in Program.cs:
-//CreateLogger(builder.Logging);